-This bill amends the Code of West Virginia to allow waivers for the experience requirements of professional education personnel under certain conditions.
-Specifically, it permits classroom teachers with zero to three years of experience to be considered for professional positions only if no other qualified candidates have applied.
-The county board is also given the authority to determine the appropriate weight for each qualification criterion when filling vacancies for principal or classroom teaching positions, ensuring that certain criteria are equally weighted for permanently employed instructional personnel.
+This bill amends the Code of West Virginia to allow waivers of experience requirements for professional education personnel under certain conditions.
+It specifies that classroom teachers with zero to three years of experience can be considered for professional positions only if no other qualified candidates have applied.
+The county board is given the authority to determine the weight of each qualification criterion when filling vacancies for principal or classroom teaching positions, with provisions for equal weighting of certain criteria for permanently employed instructional personnel.
+Additionally, the bill emphasizes the importance of recommendations from principals and faculty senates, stating that if both recommend the same applicant and the superintendent agrees, the county board must appoint that applicant regardless of other qualifications.

 Statutes affected: Introduced Version: 18A-4-7a